bittybueno/OOAD-Project2/README.md

 >>* A subclass of the Abstract Publisher Class.
 This subclass inherits the behaviors of a Publisher while also holding the methods command the animals to wake, talk, eat, exercise, and sleep

 **Instructions**
-This project was created using VS Code in Python 3.6.
-To "visit the zoo" fun the Humans.py file!
+* This project was created using VS Code in Python 3.6.
+To "visit the zoo" run the Humans.py file!

 Sources